DSIP-FBK/DSIPTS/dsipts/README.md

 ## TODO
+[ ] some models can not work in a non-autoregressive way (target past variable is required).
+Relax some constraints in the forward loop can help this

 [ ] reduce test time

 [ ] add pre-commit hook for code checking (`ruff check --ignore E501,E722 .`)